UBC Civil professor partners with Saanich on first ever e-bike rebate program

 On June 14, 2019, UBC Civil Engineering Professor Tarek Sayed, was announced as a new Tier 1 Canada Research Chair in Transportation Safety and Advanced Mobility.
 Honourable Kirsty Duncan, Minister of Science and Sport, announced an investment of over $275 million for 346 new and renewed Canada Research Chairs at 52 institutions across Canada for research […]

-Professor Alex Bigazzi speaks with CBC regarding proposed Rapid Transit Lines in Metro Vancouver
+Professor Alex Bigazzi speaks on proposed Rapid Transit Lines

 Professor Alex Bigazzi spoke with CBC on the $9.4B 4-track rapid transit line in Metro Vancouver, proposed by former B.C. premier Mike Harcourt.
 Recently, both Vancouver city council and the Metro Vancouver Mayors’ Council have voted to endorse a rapid transit extension to the University of British Columbia.
 The project would bring rapid transit from the VCC-Clark station to […]